akatsuki105/wyvern/README.md

 Please use `decompress` function in `asm/decompress.asm`.

-If you try decompression, try `asm/hello.gb` is built when you execute `make build`.
+If you want to try decompression, try `asm/hello.gb` is built when you execute `make build`.

 ## Benchmark